loopj/bugsnag-java/examples/simple/README.md

-# Simple Bugsnag Java Example
+# Bugsnag Plain Java Example

-An super simple example application to show how to use Bugsnag in a plain Java application.
+A simple example application to show how to use Bugsnag in a plain Java application.

 - Build the app